Yinnerston/Teaser/docs/Teaser/docs/getting-started/02_setup.md

 ### Production setup:

 - If you are forking this repository and hosting Teaser on your own production domain, change all mentions of `wocchit.com` to your domain.
+  - For your dev environment, you can replace `wocchit.com` with the IP of the computer that is hosting the backend server.
+You need to rebuild the frontend into an apk using the command `npx eas build --platform android --profile development` in the frontend container

 ### .env files
 Create `.env` files in the root directory to use with docker-compose for local development.